What courses should I take in high school to prepare to major in chemistry?

 Any of the chemistry major tracks will provide adequate preparation for medical school.
 Chemistry majors from UA have typically been very successful in being accepted to medical school.
-The pre-health track was designed for students interested in medical school and fulfills all medical school requirements.
-Students in the ACS tracks will need to take additional biology courses to satisfy medical school requirements.
+The pre-health track (BS degree) was designed for students interested in medical school and fulfills all medical school requirements.
+Students in the BCH degree will need to take additional biology courses to satisfy medical school requirements.

-Students in the BS track may want to minor in biology as preparation for medical school.
-Because the regular BS track is more rigorous than the pre-health track (additional calculus, and more difficult physics and chemistry), medical school admissions committees may rank students with the standard BS degree more highly than those in the pre-health track provided they have similar GPA and MCAT scores.
+Students pursuing chemistry degrees may want to minor in biology as preparation for medical school.
+Because the BCH track is more rigorous than the pre-health track (additional calculus, and more difficult physics and chemistry), medical school admissions committees may rank students with the BCH degree more highly than those in the pre-health track provided they have similar GPA and MCAT scores.

 What is the difference between chemistry and chemical engineering?